barryclark/jekyll-now/index.md

 ---
 I write about tech on my [GitHub Blog](https://kayo-gh.github.io/blog), but if you're interested, I run two other blogs with different focus points:
-- [Chopbox Life](https://chopboxlife.com/): A fictional blog based just in part on my life in high school
+- [Chopbox Life](https://chopboxlife.com/): A fictional blog based just in part on my life in high school.
-- [Medium](https://medium.com/@kayogh): My Medium blog is dedicated to things that are a little more real and have to do with life
+- [Medium](https://medium.com/@kayogh): My Medium blog is dedicated to things that are a little more real and have to do with life.

----

-📫 You can reach me via [LinkedIn](https://www.linkedin.com/in/kwadwo-agyapon-ntra/)